phongever/phongever/src/content/blog/a-big-friendly-dog.md

 He wasn't scared and continued letting me pet him

 When I stopped, he even followed and begged me for more

+This afternoon, we had lunch with Grandma

+After hearing that Mom had allowed me to have the puppy, Lom called Aunt Roi not to give me her puppy

+Later when Mom got home, we argued about it again